-SNU professors provide a series of lectures about Korea such as the Korean model of economic development as advanced KIS social studies content.
-Students gain in depth knowledge from the lectures to help them understand the past, present, and future of Korea.
+SNU professors provide a series of lectures about Korea, such as the Korean model of economic development, as advanced KIS social studies content.
+Students gain in-depth knowledge from the lectures to gain a better understanding of the past, present, and future of Korea.
 KIS students visit the Graduate School of International Studies at SNU to attend lectures and tour the facilities.

 Groton School in Massachusetts is a school that some KIS students have transferred to in order to gain overseas experience.
 Likewise, KIS has received transfer students from Groton.
 School leaders and teachers of both schools visit each other’s campuses for exchanges and curriculum development.
 This relationship has developed over several years and is now a part of our school’s identity.